Helping athletes achieve their dreams.

-DICK’S reaches more than 150 million customers — or as the company prefers to call them, athletes — across the United States through 850 stores and online sales channels.
+DICK’S reaches more than 150 million customers — or as the company prefers to call them, athletes — across the United States through 850 shops and online sales channels.
 Supporting their athletes means being at the right place, at the right time, with the right product offerings, allowing each individual to excel at the sport of their choice.
-No matter what type of athlete someone is — an Olympic weightlifter, a casual golfer, a runner preparing for their first 5k race, or a dad coaching his daughter’s soccer team — DICK’S aims to serve every athlete’s personal journey.
+No matter what type of athlete someone is — an Olympic weightlifter, a casual golfer, a runner preparing for their first 5k race or a dad coaching his daughter’s football team — DICK’S aims to serve every athlete’s personal journey.

-Shawn Wilkinson, eCommerce Program Manager at DICK’S, sees personalization as the key to better supporting athletes.
+Shawn Wilkinson, eCommerce Programme Manager at DICK’S, sees personalisation as the key to better supporting athletes.
 “We serve so many different types of athletes.
 It’s important that we show each one exactly what they’re looking for,” he says.
-“We have some personalization in place, but the big challenge is trying to offer millions of athletes unique experiences.”
+“We have some personalisation in place, but the big challenge is trying to offer millions of athletes unique experiences.”

-While DICK’S has long embraced technology, launching one of the first online sporting goods stores in the 1990s, in-store experiences remain important.
-Sports are inherently physical activities, and athletes often want to see equipment, get advice from in-store teammates about it, and even try it on before they buy it.
-So, to enhance this experience, DICK’S has provided unique in-store additions at stores across its brands, such as climbing walls, technology that can measure someone’s golf swing, batting cages that measure exit speed and trajectory, and more.
+While DICK’S has long embraced technology, launching one of the first online sporting goods shops in the 1990s, in-store experiences remain important.
+Sports are inherently physical activities and athletes often want to see equipment, get advice from in-store teammates about it and even try it on before they buy it.
+So, to enhance this experience, DICK’S has provided unique in-store additions at shops across its brands, such as climbing walls, technology that can measure someone’s golf swing, batting cages that measure exit speed and trajectory and more.